 So set the intention of playing board games with your partner.
 Plan a night, add it to your list of priorities, and do it.
 If you are ready to give this a try, here are some perfect board games for two adult players that you can enjoy together.

-The 15 Best Board Games for Couples to Play on Game Night
+41 Best Board Games for Couples to Play on Game Night

-Dominion is one of the most popular deck building games worldwide, and is an ideal introduction to the mechanics of deck building for new players, as well as seasoned vets.
-Playing this game with you partner will encourage you to be collaborative in strategizing, and to be creative, which is ideal for relationship bonding.
+Dominion is one of the most popular deck-building games worldwide and is an ideal introduction to the mechanics of deck building for new players, as well as seasoned vets.
+Playing this game with your partner will encourage you to be collaborative in strategizing, and to be creative, which is ideal for relationship bonding.